-The success and duration of therapy for everyone is different.
+The success and duration of therapy for everyone are different.
 Healing is a process, not an occurrence.
 How much time it takes for a person to get healed is very individual.

 Generally, we can say that the success of therapy depends on several factors: